shr264/Insight/Readme.md

 ![](Readme_files/figure-markdown_github/predict-1.png)![](Readme_files/figure-markdown_github/predict-2.png)

 Finally, we look at the non-zero estimates from our VAR and BAR outputs to figure out what permits have the largest effects on home values and rents.
-The plots below show the largest impactors on rents from the Bayesian and Frequntist perspectives on our zip code at Insight.
+The plots below show the largest impacts on rents from the Bayesian and Frequntist perspectives on our zip code at Insight.
 The results are a bit whacky due to limited data, so I wouldn't read too much into them, but here are the plots.
 The green dot shows the area we are interested in.
-The blue dots show the largest postive impacts, while the red dots show the largest negative impacts.
+The blue dots show the largest positive impacts, while the red dots show the largest negative impacts.

 ![Bayesian Variable Selection](Screen%20Shot%202017-06-25%20at%208.18.41%20PM.png)